eclipse-archived/kiso/examples/NucleoF767/c-leds/readme.md

 # Example Project: C-LEDS for Nucleo F767ZI Development Kit

-## Disclaimer
-1. *The sample contents under various sections in this blueprint might seem to be utter non-sense and should be ignored.
-The aim was to make it crystal clear what these sections could contain as contents.*

-2. *Add/remove sections which you believe are missing/redundant as per the concerned example.*

-3. *Remove this disclaimer. :-)*

 ## Goal:
 This example is the hello world example for running Kiso on the Nucleo F767ZI development kit.